§ 501 Use of public road or bridge by railway.

 (4) If the bridge owner does not perform the required inspection on the schedule approved by the Department of Transportation, the Department shall notify the bridge owner and give the bridge owner 60 days to produce the required inspection report.

-(5) If the bridge owner fails to produce the required inspection report after notice pursuant to subsection (b)(4) of this section, the Department shall be empowered to take the following enforcement actions:
+(5) If the bridge owner fails to produce the required inspection report after notice pursuant to paragraph (b)(4) of this section, the Department shall be empowered to take the following enforcement actions:

 a.
 Perform the inspection, the costs of which shall be borne by the bridge owner.
 The Department shall have the right to enter the property to perform such inspections, regardless of the ownership of the property; or